rokucommunity/vscode-brightscript-language/docs/Debugging/roku-remote-control.md

 | `win+right` (or `cmd+right` on mac)         | Fwd Button         | `extension.brightscript.pressFwdButton`       |
 | `win+8` (or `cmd+8` on mac)                 | Info Button        | `extension.brightscript.pressStarButton`      |

-You also have the ability to create keybindings for any other Roku supported key by adding.
+You can also create keybindings for any other Roku supported key by adding.
 Here's a example entry for `keybindings.json` of how to create a VSCode keyboard shortcut to send the space key to the Roku:

 ```json
 {